kurz-schluss/esp32-keyble-ha/README.md

 Fiddled around a bit to get it to run more stable.

+#UPDATE 08-08-2023
+Fixed library for working with latest VScode and Platformio Version.
+Compile and work:
+A testing binary is attached in folder binary (i suggest to compile your own version)

 Some changes/additions made:

 - RSSI value for BLE connection